 |

-I have been associated with the Society Of Garden Designers and I use the following Clause 3.3 and 3.4 of their Code of Conduct and Practice in this website:-
+I have been associated with the Society Of Garden Designers and I currently use the following Clause 3.3 and 3.4 of their Code of Conduct and Practice in this website:-

 Society Of Garden DesignersCode of Professional Conduct and Good Practice